wessenstam/CitrixOnAHV_Bootcamp/pdesktops/pdesktops.rst

 #.
 Specify a friendly, descriptive **Machine Catalog name** that includes your *Initials* (e.g. **XYZ Windows 10 Persistent 4vCPU 4GB**) and click **Finish**.

-   MCS will now create a clone from the snapshot of **W10-Gold**.
+   MCS will now create a clone from the snapshot of *Initials*\ **-GoldImage**.
 When using MCS, the Delivery Controller copies the gold image to each configured datastore in the Host Connection.
 In a traditional SAN scenario (or using MCS with local storage) this can be a time consuming event, as the Machine Catalog may be spread over several volumes to achieve the desired performance.
 In a Nutanix cluster you would typically have a single datastore (Storage Container) servicing all desktops, simplifying the configuration and improving the time to provision a Machine Catalog.

    .. figure:: images/12.png